-If you’re facing criminal charges connected with theft crimes in North Carolina, early intervention can make the difference on whether a theft charge is prosecuted.
-Contact our Raleigh theft crimes attorneys at Floyd Law Offices PLLC today and we can provide the knowledgeable representation you need to protect your rights.
+If you’re facing criminal charges connected with theft crimes in North Carolina, early intervention can make the difference in whether a theft charge is prosecuted.
+Contact our Raleigh theft crime attorneys at Floyd Law Offices PLLC today, and we can provide the knowledgeable representation you need to protect your rights.

 Examples of theft crimes:

 - Breaking and entering